Why Your First 10 Podcast Episodes Matter More Than You Think

 4. They Help You Establish a Rhythm

-Planning, recording, and publishing your first 10 episodes gives you a sense of how long the process actually takes—and helps you build a workflow that won’t burn you out.
+Podcasting becomes sustainable once you find your flow.
+Planning, recording, and publishing your first 10 episodes gives you a realistic sense of how long the process actually takes — and helps you build a workflow that won't burn you out.
+Those early reps are what make long-term consistency feel manageable.

 5. They Build Trust Before You Even Realize It

-That kind of familiarity makes your future sales conversations easier, warmer, and more productive.
-In many cases, those early episodes are doing quiet work on your behalf.
+Listeners who find your early episodes start forming a relationship with you long before you ever meet them.
+They hear your perspective, your stories, your way of thinking.
+That familiarity makes future sales conversations easier, warmer, and more productive.
+In many cases those early episodes are doing quiet work on your behalf.

-Your first episodes don’t need to be perfect.
+Your first episodes don't need to be perfect.
+They just need to exist.

 Next